numbbo/coco/docs/bbob-biobj/functions/source/our-approach.rst

 optimization algorithms therefore have to cope with different scalings in the two objective functions.
 Typically, different orders of magnitude between the objective values can be observed.
-However, to facilitate comparision between functions, a normalization can take place as both the ideal and the nadir point are known internally.
+However, to facilitate comparison between functions, a normalization can take place as both the ideal and the nadir point are known internally.
 Note that, for example, the ``bbob-biobj`` observer of the `Coco framework`_ takes this into account and normalizes the objective